techbarrack/terminal-hugo-theme/content/blog/title-test.md

 ---
-title: "This is a Very Big Post Title to Test the CSS of this Theme"
+title: "📝 This is a Very Big Post Title to Test the CSS of this Theme"
 date: 2024-03-30T19:25:10+05:30
 draft: true
 params: